The stationary SQUID: basic model

-Equations (\ref{kwt})--(\ref{Eulit}) do not obey the scalings that we found for TDGL, forcing us to fix the length of our circuit.
+Let us now consider the case in which $\tau_{\rm in}^2|\psi |^2$ is not negligible.
+In this case Eqs.\ (\ref{Eulit})--(\ref{hh}) do not obey the scalings that we found for TDGL, forcing us to fix the length of the circuit.
 The lower curve in Fig.~\ref{KWf} shows the voltage as a function of the flux for parameters that correspond to the lower curve in Fig.~\ref{Gam30}, but this time the evolution of the order parameter followed Eq.~(\ref{Eulit}) with $u\tau_{\rm in}^2=10^4t_0^2$, which is a typical value for low-$T_c$ superconductors with strong coupling.
-We note that the main effect of KWT in comparison to TDGL is that the range of fluxes for which the voltage rises steeply is shifted towards $\Phi =0.5\Phi_0$.
+We note that the main effect that arises from taking $\tau_{\rm in}^2|\psi |^2$ into account is that the range of fluxes for which the voltage rises steeply is shifted towards $\Phi =0.5\Phi_0$.
 We remark that the flow pattern converges to a stationary situation.

 At the inflection point, $d|\varphi_{\rm N}|/d(\Phi /\Phi_0)\approx 0.35$, i.e., the flux sensitivity is $0.35\varphi_0/\Phi_0$.
 For $T_c\sim 10\,$K, the sensitivity is $\sim 4\times 10^{-4}{\rm V}/\Phi_0$.
 Assuming that the trend is the same as in Fig.~\ref{Gam30}, higher sensitivities would be found for smaller ratios $w_{\rm S}/w_{\rm N}$ and for smaller lengths.